Innovating Aviation Business

 Airbus is a global leader in the aerospace industry and related services.
 3D printing technology by EOS helps Airbus to build a more cost- and resource-efficient aircraft.
 Additively manufacturing a locking shaft for aircraft doors achieved remarkable results:

-• Number of parts reduced from 10 to 1
+• Reduction from 10 parts to 1 integrated component

-• Weight reduction of more than 4 kg across 16 door shafts installed in an A350 aircraft
+• Over 4 kg weight reduction across all 16 door shafts per A350 aircraft

 Flying airplane Airbus A 359 | © Airbus